Anve94/DiscordBot-public/README.md

 ## Disclaimer
 This project has been discontinued.
 Some API keys required to run this software were removed from the source code.
+Furthermore, this was a hobby project.
+Very little effort was made to make the codebase readable or maintainable.
 Source code is provided as-is.
 Use at your own risk.
 Do not contact me in any way if you are unable to run this software.
 I will not help you set it up.
 Channel ID's, discord ID's and names were removed from the sourcecode where applicable.
 Running a single hosted copy of this software to service multiple discord servers breaks the code.